keithasaurus/koda-validate/docs/how_to/performance.rst

 .. module:: koda_validate

-Koda Validate can be fast, but there are some things you can do if you really need to eek out every ounce of performance.
+Koda Validate is reasonably fast (for Python).
+It tends to be :ref:`significantly faster than Pydantic <faq/pydantic:Pydantic Comparison>`, for instance.
+There are several known things you can do if you really need to eek out every ounce of performance.

 Use asyncio for IO
 ------------------